 Mark File Biography Extended Version

-One of my first roles at QW was orchestrating many projects related to the design and construction of Proximity Hotel.
+One of my first roles at QW was orchestrating projects related to the design and construction of Proximity Hotel.
 It opened in 2007 as the “greenest” built hotel in America, earning the LEED Platinum certification by the US Green Building Council (the first hotel in America to receive).
 Public relations efforts after opening resulted in $1.3 million in media coverage.

 In 2018, I was honored with the CHARLES KURALT AWARD by the NC Travel Industry Association for bringing exceptional, positive public attention to the State of North Carolina through some form of mass communication.
 Thanks to Chris Cavanaugh (left) for his nomination.
-And thank you to my husband David Soyars (right) for his cheerleading.
+Thank you to my husband David Soyars (right) for his cheerleading.

 In April 2019, I sold RomanticAsheville.com since it outgrew my one-person operation.
 Today, my husband David and I live in Banner Elk, enjoying the endless outdoor activities and Blue Ridge Mountain scenery.
 Of course, we love to travel – see our trip photo guides.